amandavarella/copy_trello_lists/README.md

 # 📋 Trello List Copier (Ruby Script)

 This Ruby script copies all lists (columns) and their cards from one Trello board (source) to another (destination) using the Trello API.
+All copied lists will be added to the end of the destination board

 ## 🚀 Features